About the OPA Online Showcase

 - All submissions must be made through this website, email submissions and/or physical submission can’t be accepted.

 - The artist retains copyright to his/her image(s).
-However, accepted images do become part of OPA archives and may be used for future OPA event promotion.
+However, award winning images do become part of OPA archives and may be used for future OPA event promotion.

 - Awards will be sent to winners after the conclusion of the show.
 OPA is required by the IRS to issue and receive a W-9 form from all artists who win award monies of $600 or more.